 Can improvements be made?
 Of course.
 I’d love to see Silversea do a Crystal Cruises-style refit to the Silver Wind, because the contrast between public spaces that were renovated in 2013 (The Bar, Le Champagne) is now quite pronounced when compared to public areas that have remained fairly unchanged, like the Panorama Lounge.
 That’s more of a quantifier than a negative: the fact remains that Silver Wind is still well-loved and well-liked by a substantial portion of Silversea’s customer base.
 It’s a comfortable, and suitably luxurious, mid-90’s ship that is aging well.

 Beyond the luxurious suites and the fantastic food and literally everything you could possibly want close at hand, what impressed me most was Silversea’s dedication to safety.
 At no time did I ever feel unsafe.
 At no time did I ever worry for my security.
 The proper precautions were taken on every step of the journey, particularly during our call on Safaga, Egypt, where we had a police escort and even a backup motorcoach for our tour to Luxor & the Valley of the Kings.

 Would I do this journey again?
 Yes.
 The larger Silver Whisper is doing an extended version of this cruise as a segment of her 2016 World Voyage, which I’d heartily recommend if you’re a lover of history.
 There’s nothing quite like this part of the world.

 In all, the 15 days I spent aboard the Silver Wind were a journey of 3,812 nautical miles that I’d gladly repeat.

-Our Live Voyage Report aboard Silversea’s elegant Silver Wind has sadly come to a close, but details of our next four adventures are coming next week on here on Avid Cruiser.
+Our Live Voyage Report aboard Silversea’s elegant Silver Wind has sadly come to a close, but more Live Voyage Reports are always on the way.